 The severity and duration of any complications often depend on how much damage the heart attack caused to the heart muscle.

-Although people cannot control all the risk factors of heart attacks, such as gender, age, and genetics, habit changes could help with prevention.
-These include:
+Although people cannot control all the risk factors of heart attacks, such as gender, age, and genetics,

 - stopping smoking